syncfusion-content/maui-docs/MAUI/DateTimePicker/customizations.md

 {% endhighlight %}
 {% endtabs %}

-### Set divider color
+### Set the divider color

-The SfDateTimePicker control allows you to customize the column header divider color by setting the [DividerColor] property of [DatePickerColumnHeaderView].
+The SfDateTimePicker control allows you to customize the column header divider color by setting the [DividerColor] property of the [DatePickerColumnHeaderView].

 {% tabs %}